ebardelli/website/content/publication/ronfeldt-2018-a/index.md

   from Tennessee into either more promising (high index) or less promising (low index) internships.
-Based on data from a post-student teaching survey, we find consistently strong evidence of large effects of being assigned to high versus low index placements, particularly in terms of teacher candidates’ perceptions of the quality of instruction of their cooperating teachers and the quantity and quality of the coaching that they received.
+Based on data from a post-student teaching survey, we find consistently strong evidence of large effects of being assigned to high versus low index placements, particularly in terms of teacher candidates' perceptions of the quality of instruction of their cooperating teachers and the quantity and quality of the coaching that they received.
 And while not as large or consistently significant, we also found that teacher candidates in high versus low placements are more likely to report